sorinbotirla/powerchat/README.md

 Change the cd path to the folder where the websocket python script is located.
 This file will also restart the websocket server at 3:00 AM to clear eventual overhead.

 <h3>assets/js/client.js and assets/js/operator.js</h3>
 these files are used for the customer and operator chat.
-You'll need to change the _self.websocketUrl, _self.apiUrl, _self.operatorAvatarUrl, _self.attachmentsUrl, _self.websocketPort to your desired configuration.
+You'll need to change the _self.websocketUrl, // url for the websocket server (just the domain) _self.apiUrl, // url for your chat index.php (API file) _self.operatorAvatarUrl, // the url for the operator avatar, it can be like https://yourdomain/assets/img/operator-avatar.png _self.attachmentsUrl, // the url for the attachments folder _self.websocketPort // the port for the websocket server, ex 5678 to your desired configuration.
+You have an avatar icon in assets/img but you can use your own for the operators.

+<h3>Requirements and dependencies</h3>
+PHP 5.6 (minimum), MySQL, Python 3, Websockets and Pytz (it will scream for dependencies anyway when you try to run it).
+A SSL Certificate (.crt) and Key (.key) You'll get them from your host provider and even Let's Encrypt works.
+Just set up the path for them in the python script.
+Otherwise the websocket server won't work.

+Of course, you will have to open the websocket desired port trough your firewall if you have one.